 Self-representing in matrimonial issues is common if the couple is unable to mediate or negotiate together and they do not want to obtain legal counsel.
 A person who chooses to self-represent is acting on behalf of himself or herself before a court.

 This tool assists to navigate through the process of self-litigation in Ontario.

 Under the Family Law Act there is a responsibility for parents to support their children, even when one parent does not participate in the care of the child/children.

 The parent who the child/children live with most of the time is entitled to receive child support from the other parent.
-If a child spends time equally with both parents, the parent who has the higher income will most likely be responsible to pay the other parent child support.
+If the parties have shared parenting time, the parent who has the higher income will most likely be responsible to pay the other parent child support.

 The booklet explains the law around Child Support in Ontario.

 Child support in Ontario is based on the Federal Child Support Guidelines

 These amounts calculated are based on how much the payor earns and how many children the payor is paying support for.
 It is also based on the time the child/children spend with each parent.
 Each province has its own simplified table.
 This is the table for support in Ontario

 The amount to be paid is based on the total annual income (before taxes) of the payor and the number of children to be supported.
 Each province has its own table.